 4. Vervet Monkeys

 Vervet Monkeys belong to the group of Old World monkeys and as of now five subspecies of vervet monkeys are known to humans that can be seen in East Africa.
 These monkey species are widely used in scientific and medical studies.
 It can reach upto 18 to 26 inches in length and the average weight is between 7 to 17 pounds.
-It is one of the amazing animals that start with V.
+It is one of the amazing animals that starts with V.

 Talking about their appearance, they are covered with dark green or silvery-gray fur along with black faces framed with white hairs.
 The feet, hands, and tip are black colored.
-The monkey species is active during the day and spent its entire life on trees.
+The monkey species is active during the day and spends its entire life on trees.
 The avarage lifespan of vervet monkeys is 12 years in the wild and up to 24 years in captivity.

 5. Howler Monkeys